 - A structured and welcoming process sets the tone for long-term engagement.

-- Ensuring new employees connect quickly with their team and understand their role in the company’s mission helps foster early loyalty
+- Ensure new employees connect quickly with their team and understand their role in the company’s mission helps foster early loyalty

-- Assigning buddies or peer mentors enhances integration, providing new hires with a support network and practical guidance.
+- Assign buddies or peer mentors to enhance integration, providing new hires with a support network and practical guidance

 Support Career Development and Learning